 Muzzleloader Antlerless Deer Permit Applications Available

-Vermont’s muzzleloader season antlerless deer permit applications are now available on Vermont Fish & Wildlife’s website (www.vtfishandwildlife.com).
+Vermont’s muzzleloader season antlerless deer permit applications are now available on Vermont Fish and Wildlife’s website (www.vtfishandwildlife.com).
 A link to the information and online applications is on the home page.

-Hunting for antlerless deer will be allowed statewide during the October 5 -November 1 and December 7-15 archery season.
-Last year, hunters took 3,015 antlerless deer during the archery season.
+Hunting for antlerless deer will be allowed statewide during the archery season.
+One deer of either sex will be allowed during the October 24-25 youth and novice weekend hunt.